Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

-A regular offering of a Physics 7 course at UC Davis includes a lecture which meets once a week for about 80 minutes and a discussion/laboratory (DL) that meets twice a week for about 140 minutes each time.
-So about 1/5 of the class time is spent in lecture with the rest spent in the DLs mostly in intellectually intensive discussions, in small groups (typically 5 students), concerned with either i) making sense of the models or ii) using the models to make sense of various important physical situations.
+A regular offering of a CLASP course at UC Davis includes one lecture section that meets once a week for 80 minutes and a discussion/laboratory (DL) that meets twice a week for 140 minutes each time.
+Weekly quizzes or biweekly exams are given in lecture, decreasing the actual time available for presentation.
+Thus, less than 1/4 of the in-class time is spent in lecture with the rest spent in the DLs, mostly in intellectually intensive discussions in small groups (typically 5 students), concerned with either i) making sense of the models or ii) using the models to make sense of various important physical situations.